Skip to Content

 I’ve done them all.
 I generally like drips that vary in length a bit, but there’s nothing wrong with drips that are all the same length.

 Shorter drips can be great if you’re planning to add decoration around the base of the cake.
-Longer drips can be fun if you’re going for an over the top or dramatic look, like my red wine drip cake.
+Longer drips can be fun if you’re going for an over-the-top or dramatic look, like my red wine drip cake.

 image of adding the wine glass to the top of a red wine chocolate cake